datacarpentry/sql-ecology-lesson/episodes/02-sql-aggregation.md

     WHERE year = 2000 AND (month > 4 AND month < 10);

-You can also add a view using *Create View* in the *View* menu and see the results in the *Views* tab just like a table.
+You can also add a view using *Create View* in the *View* menu and see the results in the *Views* tab, the same way as creating a table from the menu.

-Now, we will be able to access these results with a much shorter notation:
+Using a view we will be able to access these results with a much shorter notation:

     SELECT *
     FROM summer_2000
     WHERE species_id == 'PE';

+## What About NULL?

-There should only be six records.
+From the last example, there should only be six records.
 If you look at the `weight` column, it's easy to see what the average weight would be.
 If we use SQL to find the average weight, SQL behaves like we would hope, ignoring the NULL values:

     SELECT AVG(weight)
     FROM summer_2000